AarjavJain101/DFFT-and-Convolution/README.md

 PURPOSES of program:

--Given 2^m data points, where m is a positive integer, return the DFFT -Store the real, imaginary, and frequency components in respectve files for graphing
+-Given 2^m data points, where m is a positive integer, return the DFFT.
+Store the real, imaginary, and frequency components in respectve files for graphing

--Given 2^m data points, where m is a positive integer, return the Inverse DFFT -Store the inversed data and the associated time-points in respective files
+-Given 2^m data points, where m is a positive integer, return the Inverse DFFT.
+Store the inversed data and the associated time-points in respective files

--Given two data sets where sizeof(dataA) + sizeof(dataB) - 1 is 2^m data points, and m is a positive integer, return the convolution using the DFFT trick
-  -Store the convolution into its respective file
+-Given two data sets where sizeof(dataA) + sizeof(dataB) - 1 is 2^m data points, and m is a positive integer, return the convolution using the DFFT trick.
+Store the convolution into its respective file

+NOTE(S):

+-Please change the value for LIMITER to be the amount of data points (2^m) -Please change FREQRES to the frequency resolution of the DFFT'd data -Ensure that SIZEF + SIZEG - 1 = 2^m where m is any positive integer -If doing a convolution: CONVOLUTION 1 else, CONVOLUTION 0

 GOALS and TIMELINE of the project: